 December 6, 2013

-and he is one of those.’ – the famous critic claimed.
+‘Way ahead of his times.’ – the famous critic claimed.

 The word was out and all the enthusiasts

-flocked to see the him perform – at the Tuileries Garden.
+flocked to see the him paint – at the Tuileries Garden.

 Near a favorite bench, away from the crowds,

 like always – he set up his canvas, and prepared